Dmitry Petrov (translator)

-Dmitry Yuryevich Petrov (Дмитрий Юрьевич Петров; born 16 July 1958 in Novomoskovsk, Tula Region) is a Russian self-proclaimed polyglot, simultaneous interpreter, lecturer, broadcaster, and teacher.
+Dmitry Yuryevich Petrov (Дмитрий Юрьевич Петров; born 16 July 1958 in Novomoskovsk, Tula Region) is a Russian polyglot, simultaneous interpreter, lecturer, broadcaster, and teacher.
 He is a host of the reality show Polyglot on the TV channel Russia-K. Finished Translation School of Moscow State Linguistics University where he teaches, as of 2016, at the Department of Translation Studies and English Translation Practice.
 Since 2012 has his multilingual language school called Dmitry Petrov's Innovative Communication Linguistics Center that works using his 16 academic hour method Polyglot 16, implemented in eponymous course books and mobile applications.

 Biography

 Dmitry Petrov got into Moscow State Linguistic University in 1975.
 According to some sources Dmitry Petrov worked with Soviet and Russian presidents.
 He was an interpreter for Mikhail Gorbachev, Boris Yeltsin, Vladimir Putin.